IBE160/SG-Gruppe-Stavanger/proposal.md

 - **AI-Enhanced Search:** Use embeddings for smarter, semantic recipe matching (e.g., “healthy chicken” finds similar dishes).
 - **Smart Shopping Suggestions:** Recommend items based on cooking history and consumption patterns.
 - **Nutritional Analysis:** Display nutrition facts and healthier recipe alternatives.
     - **Picture of receipt or Food Items:** Add food items to inventory by taking a picture of either the food itself or the receipt. se research report in @docs\reseach-missing-user-flows.md
+    - **Dashboard Summaries with Savings Metrics:** Monthly/Yearly overviews including estimated money saved (based on user-inputted prices for items used before expiration) and CO₂ saved (based on food category multipliers).

 ## Data Requirements